funkimunk/SensorCentral-Connector-RaZberry/README.md

 ### Development Environment

--The connector was developedin platform independent Java.
+- The connector was developed in platform independent Java.
--This software was developed using Netbeans.
+- This software was developed using Netbeans.
--Dependant libraries include Gson.
+- Dependant libraries include Gson.

 ### Configuring the solution

 On initial run, the software will generate example config files (conf.json).
 These need to be modified by an end user to provide a number environment specific parameters.
 The text of this file is shown below, and the parameters are detailed in a subsequent table.

-##### conf.json
+#### conf.json

 ```javascript
 {